hughperkins/coriander/doc/installation_windows_inprogress.md

 6. download teh 64-bit binary msi installer for windows, and run this
 - choose defaults, except for I selected option 'add cmake to the system path for the current user'
 7. go to http://releases.llvm.org/download.html#4.0.0 , and download and run the windows 64-bit pre-built binary
-- I chose option 'add to system path for current user'
+- choose option 'add to system path for current user', and install to default path `c:\Program Files\LLVM`
 7. open an msvc2017 developer prompt
 8.
 ```